Ergberg/table-string/README.md

 ## Geared for CLI output, not debugging

-While I was looking into it, I realized that the output of `console.table()` looks rather technical.
-It's more appropriate for developers debugging their code than for users of a CLI that expect informative tables.
+As I was looking into this, I noticed that the output of `console.table()` looks pretty technical.
+It's more appropriate for developers debugging their code than for users of a CLI expecting informative tables.

 ### Less technical

-I intentionally left out some features of `console.table()` because they give the output a more technical, debugger-like look:
+I've intentionally omitted some functions from `console.table()` because they give the output a more technical, debugger-like look:
  * there is no coloring of values based on their JavaScript type
  * there are no quotes around strings or 'm' after BigInts
  * null values and values of type "function" are not rendered
- * for arrays, the index column is only included if explicitly specified
+ * for arrays, the index column is included only if explicitly specified
  * the index column has no header by default

 ### More functionality

 The table-string package supports more options compared to `console.table`:
 * It provides full control over table headings and alignment.
 * It is compatible with ANSI color sequences.
-For example, you can use the chalk package to color strings without affecting the layout.
-Even better: padding recognizes background colors and extends them.
-You can even define a chalk for the frame of the table.
+For example, you can use the chalk package to colorize strings without affecting the layout.
+Even better, padding recognizes background colors and extends them.
+You can even define a chalk for the table's border.

-### Non goals:
+### Non-goals:

-Other table packages exist with different goals.
+There are other table packages with different targets.
 The table-string package does not share them all.
 Here are explicit non-goals

  *  No support for emojis.
-As of now, Emojis do not seem to be well supported in monospaced fonts.
+Currently, emojis do not seem to be well supported in monospace fonts.
 Emojis tend to break table spacing.
- *  No dynamic effects on TTYs based on repositioning the cursor.
+ *  No dynamic effects on TTYs based on cursor repositioning.
 The result of the `tableString` function is a simple string that can be printed to a text file.

 ## Configuration

 `tableString(data, columnOptions, tableOptions)` takes three parameters:
 1. the data to be displayed
-2. options that describe ordering, headings, and alignment of columns
+2. options describing the order, headings and alignment of the columns
-3. options that define global features of the table like alignment of headings or a chalk for the frame,
+3. options that specify global characteristics of the table, such as alignment of headings or a chalk for the border.

-Option are typically simple values, or key-value pairs.
-Sometimes, it is helpful to use [JavaScript functions to calculate option](#using-functions-in-options).
+The option are typically simple values or key-value pairs.
+But sometimes it is also helpful to use [JavaScript functions to compute option](#using-functions-in-options).

 ### Data

-Typically, `tableString` is called with an array[^1].
+In general, `tableString` is called with an array[^1].
 The elements of the array are used to populate the rows of the table.
-Values that are neither strings, numbers, or objects are ignored.
-Strings can include ANSI color escapes.
-If they occur at the start or the end of the string, they are automatically extended when the string has to padded to fill the column width.
+Values that are not strings, numbers, or objects are ignored.
+Strings can contain ANSI color escapes.
+If they occur at the beginning or the end of the string, they will be automatically extended if the string needs to be padded to fill the column width.

-[^1]: You can also pass an object instead of an array, [see the `propertyCompareFunction` table option](#propertycomparefunction)
+[^1]: You can also pass an object instead of an array, [see the table option `propertyCompareFunction`](#propertycomparefunction).

 ### Column Options

-The main purpose of column options is to tell the layout which columns to show and in which order.
+The main purpose of column options is to tell the layout which columns to show and in what order.
-It is also used to specify alignments and headings of columns.
+They are also used to specify alignments and headings of columns.

 An entry of the columnOptions array defines up to 5 values for a column:
 * name